Skip to main content

 The Merchant of Venice did not sign an arbitration agreement

-There is a moment in The Merchant of Venice that sticks: Portia, in disguise, takes the floor, and with nothing more than a few inches of parchment and an arsenal of words, unseats Shylock’s claim to his pound of flesh.
+Remember the Merchant of Venice?
+At one point Portia, in disguise, takes the floor, and with nothing more than a few inches of parchment and an arsenal of words, unseats Shylock’s claim to his pound of flesh.
 She has no badge, no robes, no divine mandate, but the court listens nonetheless.
 One could argue that Portia wins not by law, but by the force of her authority stitched together from reason, rhetoric, and something harder to pin down: moral suasion.
 It’s a scene that should give anyone working in arbitration a slight, uncomfortable itch.
 Strip away the costume drama and you’re left with the same awkward question: what gives an arbitrator the right to decide?
 In court, judges can fall back on the full, smug weight of the state.
 Arbitrators, on the other hand, operate on a thinner diet.
 Their legitimacy rests on consent.
 Consent is lovely, until one realises how easily it can be faked, coerced, or wrung out under duress.
-We love to talk about freedom of contract, but we ...
+We love to talk about freedom of contract, but we know it’s o...

 Lawyers at (empirical) work